-Coats, gloves, keychains and anything else covered or decorated in fur will soon no longer be legal in San Francisco.
-City supervisors voted unanimously to ban the sale of fur, making San Francisco the largest city in the nation to outlaw fur product sales.
+Coats, gloves, keychains and anything else covered or decorated in fur are no longer be legal in San Francisco.
+City supervisors voted unanimously last year to ban the sale of fur, making San Francisco the largest city in the nation to outlaw fur product sales.

 The legislation states that, "the sale of fur products in San Francisco is inconsistent with the City’s ethos of treating all living beings, humans and animals alike, with kindness."

-The ban takes effect Jan.
-1, 2019, pending the mayor's approval, and applies to clothing or accessories made in whole or in part from fur, including handbags, shoes, slippers, hats, earmuffs, scarves, shawls, jewelry and more.
+The ban went into effect Jan.
+1, 2019, and applies to clothing or accessories made in whole or in part from fur, including handbags, shoes, slippers, hats, earmuffs, scarves, shawls, jewelry and more.
 Retailers have until Jan.
 1, 2020 to sell the rest of their inventory.

 "More than 50 million animals are violently killed each year around the world to support the fashion industry," said Supervisor Katy Tang, who introduced the fur sale ban legislation, in a statement after the vote.
 "San Francisco is a city with progressive values where we believe in the rights of all people as well as all living things – and it is not right to allow this practice to continue."